-In deciding how to eliminate or minimise risks, you must consult with your workers who will be affected by this decision, either directly or through their representative.
+In deciding how to eliminate or minimise risks, you must consult with your workers who will be affected by this decision, either directly or through their health and safety representative.
 Their experience may help you identify hazards and choose practical and effective control measures.
 A duty holder must review control measures if consultations indicate a review is necessary.